chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/timestep.rst

 usually is the case in simulations with SPI or MGI where the gas is injected from the edge, this approach of rescaling the timesteps based on the initial ionization timescale can lead to extremely short timesteps as the electron density is suddenly increased.
-Instead, one could instead choose to update timesteps according to:
+Instead, one could choose to update timesteps according to:

 .. math::